-The best thing to do is set aside time to examine project issues as often as possible.
+The best thing to do is set aside time to examine your projects and processes for potential issues as often as possible.
 This will allow you to know precisely what problems are occurring and which might escalate to full-blown incidents.

-Tip: Once you identify the incident, make sure to document it in your incident log.
+Tip: Once you identify an incident, make sure to document it in your incident log.

 Organization is key in any part of project management, but especially when documenting problems that could have long-lasting effects.
-You can do this by tidying your information often and keeping descriptions brief.
+You can do this by cleaning up your drives often and keeping descriptions brief.

-If you feel like more information should be added to your response log but there isn’t enough room, consider linking to an outside space where more detailed responses live.
-You may also need to attach meeting minutes in the event of teams needing to gather to brainstorm techniques in order to solve the issue.
+If you feel like more information should be added to your response log but there isn’t enough room, consider linking to an outside space or document where more detailed responses live.

-Tip: Create a baseline character count to keep descriptions short and close out dependencies to prevent disorganization.
+Tip: Create a baseline character count to keep descriptions short and prevent disorganization.

-While formal training isn’t always needed, it’s a good idea to take them through any programs they’ll be working in and the types of issues that could turn into problems.
-That way they can help flag incidents before they get out of hand.
+While formal training isn’t always needed, it’s a good idea to take them through any programs they’ll be working in and any potential issues.
+That way, they can help flag incidents before they get out of hand.

 Tip: Set up a meeting to walk your team through your incident log and any other needed tools.

-Business process automation is a great method to use if available to you.
+Business process automation can help make incident management a breeze.
 While it’s sometimes difficult to set up, it can save you a ton of time in the long run (not to mention the headaches from resolving incidents).

 With the right automation software, also known as ITSM tools, you can program incidents to be flagged automatically.
 While this won’t be a be-all-and-end-all solution, it can help catch issues that you may have missed otherwise.